Memory card

 A memory card is an electronic data storage device used for storing digital information, typically using flash memory.
 These are commonly used in digital portable electronic devices, such as digital cameras as well as in many early games consoles such as the Neo Geo.
 They allow adding memory to such devices using a card in a socket instead of protruding USB flash drives.
+Memory cards are also widely used in action cameras, drones, e-readers, handheld game consoles, dashcams, and some smartphones, though many modern phones have phased out expandable storage in favor of internal storage.

 Common types of flash memory card include SD cards (including microSD), Sony's Memory Stick and CompactFlash.
 As of 2024, SD cards are the most common type of memory cards.

 History

 The basis for memory card technology is flash memory.
 It was invented by Fujio Masuoka at Toshiba in 1980 and commercialized by Toshiba in 1987.

 The development of memory cards was driven in the 1980s by the need for an alternative to floppy disk drives that had lower power consumption, had less weight and occupied less volume in laptops.
 Some were also marketed as a lower cost alternative to ROM cartridges.
 Several competing and incompatible memory card formats were developed by several vendors, such as for example the Bee Card, Astron SoftCard, Sega Cards, NEC UltraLite memory cards, and the Mitsubishi Melcard which came in variants using 60 and 50 connector pins.
 The Sega Card was developed as a cheaper alternative to game cartridges.
 Some memory cards were used for memory expansion in laptops.

 JEIDA, the Japan Electronic Industry Development Association, began to work on a standard for memory cards in 1985, and developed the JEIDA memory card in 1986.
 The Personal Computer Memory Card International Association (PCMCIA) was an industry association created in 1989 to promote a standard for memory cards in PCs, and worked closely with JEIDA, adopting their 68 pin connector design.
 The specification for PCMCIA type I cards, later renamed PC Cards, was first released in 1990, and unified the JEIDA memory card standard with the PC Card standard.
 This format later included support for other devices besides memory cards.
 PC Card was among the first commercial memory card formats to come out, but is mainly used in industrial applications and to connect I/O devices such as modems.

 Some early memory cards used SRAM as a storage medium, which required a lithium battery to keep the contents in the SRAM.
 These cards were faster than their flash counterparts.
 Some of the first PCMCIA cards had capacities of 1 to 5 MB and cost US$100 per MB.
 Other early cards such as the Bee Card contained non-modifiable ROM, Write once read many EPROM or rewriteable EEPROM memory.
 In 1992, SanDisk introduced FlashDisk, a PCMCIA card and one of the first memory cards that did not require battery power to retain its contents, as it used flash memory.